Security versus proximity to citizens in public buildings

-- Networking of several buildings, as authorities are often present at different locations
+- Networking of several buildings since public agencies are often based at different locations

-- The integration of time recording systems in the locking system
+- Integration of time-and-attendance systems into the locking system

-- Parking control for visitors and employees at authorities with intensive party traffic
+- Parking management for visitors and employees at public agencies with intense activity during opening hours

 Federal Administrative Court Leipzig: